Find Affordable College Courses

 Indianapolis, IN

 Out of the 42 schools in the United States that were part of this year’s ranking, Butler University landed the # 4 spot on the list.
-Located in the city of Indianapolis, Butler is a private not-for-profit school with a moderately-sized student population.
+Located in the city of Indianapolis, Butler is a private not-for-profit college with a medium-sized student population.

 You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
 The school came in at #5 on this year’s Best Insurance Bachelor’s Degree Schools list.
-Located in the large city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.

 Read full report on Insurance at University of Minnesota - Twin Cities